madhavlab/wav2tok/README.md

-input_dim -> input Feature dim (STFT dim)
+    --input_dim -> input Feature dim (STFT dim)

-emb_dim -> Embedding dim (encoder output dim)
+    --emb_dim -> Embedding dim (encoder output dim)

-num_tokens -> number of tokens to use for tokenization
+    --num_tokens -> number of tokens to use for tokenization

-num_layers -> number of layers to use for BiLSTM model (no effect if you want to use Transformer)
+    --num_layers -> number of layers to use for BiLSTM model (no effect if you want to use Transformer) (Default: 2)
-              (Default: 2)

-device -> str (Default: 'cuda'), GPU device name
+    --device -> str (Default: 'cuda'), GPU device name

-dataset -> Dataset name for clustering ('bird_audio') / takes the training spilt for clustering
+    --dataset -> Dataset name for clustering ('bird_audio') / takes the training spilt for clustering

-cluster_split -> percentage of training data to use for clustering (data is sampled randomly)
+    --cluster_split -> percentage of training data to use for clustering (data is sampled randomly) (Default: 1.0)
-                 (Default: 1.0)

-iter_clust -> number of training steps before each clustering session
-              (Default: 500 training steps)
+    --iter_clust -> number of training steps before each clustering session (Default: 500 training steps)

-use_cosine -> use cosine similarity in matching task instead of parameterized similarity score
+    --use_cosine -> use cosine similarity in matching task instead of parameterized similarity score (Default: False)
-              (Default: False)

-temp -> temperature for the logits used in cross-entropy calculation
+    --temp -> temperature for the logits used in cross-entropy calculation (Default: 0.1)
-        (Default: 0.1)

-alpha , beta -> positive constants in likelihood loss
+    --alpha , --beta -> positive constants in likelihood loss (Default: 0.01,0.01)
-                (Default: 0.01,0.01)

-#  Functions:
+#  Details of Args for Trainer(...) function

+    --debug -> int, 1 for debug mode, 0 for work mode

+    --dataset -> str, Dataset filename (dataset: {filename}.bin)

+    --model -> Class wav2tok , model instance

+    --optimizer -> Class torch optimizer, optimizer instance

+    --scheduler -> Class torch scheduler, learning rate scheduler

+    --is_dict -> Boolean (Default: False), if Dataset is a dictionary or list

+    --is_triplet -> Boolean (Default: False), if you want to train with Batches of Triplets (anchor, positive, negative)

+    --single -> Bolean (Default: False), if you want to train with batches of audio (anchor)

+    ##########    Default Training is done with pairs of audio (anchor. positive)

+    --same_length -> Boolean (Default: False), if you want to time stretch audios in each batch of (anchor) or (anchor. positive), (anchor, positive, negative) to same length

+    --apply_augmentation -> Boolean (Default: False), works if is_dict == True, apply augmentations to pairs sampled from dictionary === (anchor, positive), apply augmentation to positive

+    --clip -> Boolean (Default: False), works if is_dict = False, if you want to clip the to some duration

+    --clip_duration -> float (Default: 3), clip audio to {clip_duration} seconds

+    --sr -> int (Default: 16000), sampling rate of audio

+    --batch_size -> int (Default: 4), Training batch size

+    --EPOCHS -> int (Default: 100), Number of full data passes

+    --autosave -> int (Default: 5), autosave model parameters in {autosave} number of epochs

+    --patience -> int (Default: 5), stop training if evaluation metric doesn't increase for {patience} number of epochs

+    --name -> str (Default: 'TrialTok' ), Model parameters save filename

+    --epoch_start -> int (Default: 0), To start training at {epoch_start} epoch.

+    --device -> str (Default: 'cuda'), GPU device name

+# Brief on the functions present in class wav2tok:

 forward -> input: seq1 , seq2, training_steps